waihongchung/dress/README.md

 ## Suggested Use Cases
 The DRESS Kit is designed with the following groups of users in mind:
 - A lone investigator working on an unfunded retrospective case-control or cohort study.
 The investigator may develop a script using the DRESS Kit by working against a sample dataset at home.
-The finalized script can be sent by email and launched on the secure workstation where the PHI-containing full dataset is stored.
+The finalized script can be sent by email and launched on the secure workstation, where the PHI-containing full dataset is stored.
 - A group of investigators working remotely across multiple sites.
 The lead investigator can distribute the finalized script electronically to each site investigator or host the script on a password-protected website to ensure that data from every site is processed in the same manner.
 - An advanced user may integrate the DRESS Kit into another web/mobile app development framework to enable real-time statistical analysis in any JavaScript-based applications.